pasival14/shortlet/README.md

-This is a great idea\!
-A well-structured `README.md` is essential for any project.
-Based on the files you've provided, here's a comprehensive `README.md` that you can use for your project.

 # Shortlet - A Short-Term Rental Marketplace

 Shortlet is a full-stack web application that provides a platform for users to list, discover, and book short-term rental properties.
 It is built with a React frontend and a Flask (Python) backend, and it includes features like user authentication, property listings with image uploads, booking management, and an interactive map view.